Saturday, November 8, 1997

 Finally got to the North shore.
 I was surprised how small the waves looked.
 Even though they were still around 8' high!

-We all agreed that we had to attend a luau---so we chose Germaine's Luau: It began with a tropical Mai Tai greeting and traditional Hawaiian music to set the festive mood of the evening.
+Even though Carolyn and Tom didn't go on the bus tours with us, we all agreed that we had to attend a luau---so we chose Germaine's Luau: It began with a tropical Mai Tai greeting and traditional Hawaiian music to set the festive mood of the evening.
 Then we witnessed the Imu Ceremony and chowed down on a really good buffet.
 We booked this luau because it was advertised as being on the beach.
 I anticipated fantastic sunset views, but was disappointed to find the beach was actually roped off.
 They kept us corralled in their Hawaiian Village were there were crafts and activities as well as the food and the stage where the entertainment of the songs and dances of Hawaii and Polynesian culture took place.
 It was fun, just not what I expected.

 We also wandered around Waikiki on our own.
 The hotels and shops are impressive.
 So are the crowds!

-So are the banyon trees and all their aerial roots which hang down from limbs.
+Banyon trees and all their aerial roots which hang down from limbs.
 We don't have trees like this in St. Louis.

 We also don't have Cardinals like these in St. Louis!